 All foreign visitors to India must have a valid passport and be in possession of a valid Indian visa.
 U.S. Citizens are required to secure their visa prior to arrival in India.
-The Indian Embassy has currently outsourced the procedure to obtain a visa.
-The details and procedures can be found at http://indiavisa.travisaoutsourcing.com/homepage.
+The government of India has simplified the visa process with their new e-Visa program.
+Visitors may apply for their visa beginning at 120 days prior to the intended travel date, but not later than 4 days in advance of travel.
+It is highly recommended to secure your visa well in advance of course.
+Details may be found on the government’s official e-Visa site found here.

 There are 18 officially recognized languages in India, of which Sanskrit and Tamil share a long history of more than 5,000 and 3,000 years respectively.
 The first official language of the country is Hindi, with English being the second.